hcp-uw/club-website/src/back_end/docs/README.md

 But for now I will use this as a TODO list.

 Ben:
-- Return active club leads              (TODO)
+- Return active club leads              (This PR)
-- Return shortened form of projects     (TODO)
+- Return shortened form of projects     (This PR)
-- Endpoint Documentation                (TODO)
+- Endpoint Documentation                (This PR)

 Frank:
 - Return old events / upcoming events   (This PR)